On the main distance-based entropies: the eccentricity- and Wiener-entropy: Introduction

-A graph is transmission-regular if $\sigma(v)=\sigma(u)$ for every $u,v \in V.$ Such graphs have been studied in the past, also under the name distance-balanced graphs, see e.g.~\cite{Abiad_etal17,Bala_etal09,Handa99}.
+A graph is {\em transmission-regular} if $\sigma(v)=\sigma(u)$ for every $u,v \in V.$ Such graphs have been studied in the past, also under the name distance-balanced graphs, see e.g.~\cite{Abiad_etal17,Bala_etal09,Handa99}.
+If all the vertices in $G$ have the same eccentricity, then $G$ is a {\em self-centered} graph \cite{MR1110802}.
 If one is restricting the class to trees, determining the maximum given the order is not trivial anymore.
 For $I_d$, it is known that the path is extremal, see e.g.~\cite[Thm.
 1]{CaoMR3212009} and \cite[Prop.7]{CM22+}.
-In Section~\ref{sec:Iecc} we prove that the trees maximizing $I_{\ecc}$ among all trees of order $n \ge 4$ are precisely the trees with diameter $3.$ For $I_w$, we claim that the extremal tree is again a different one, being the star, whenever $n \ge 5.$
+In Section~\ref{sec:Iecc} we prove that the trees maximizing $I_{\ecc}$ among all trees of order $n \ge 4$ are precisely the trees with diameter $3.$ For $I_w$, the extremal tree is different.
+Whenever $n \ge 5$ and $T$ is a tree of diameter $3$, $I_w(T)<I_w(S_n)$.
+While in the case of $S_n$, all transmissions except from one are equal, it is not extremal for large $n$.
+For example when $n=88$, the double broom of diameter $11$ ($P_{10}$ with both endvertices connected with $39$ different pendent vertices) has a larger Wiener-entropy.
+The intuition for this counterexample to the potential extreml graph $S_n$ is that all leaves are in the same orbit, and also the transmission of the non-leaf vertices (while there are multiple) are not so different.